Weekend #1: Introduction to Ethnobotany

 Location: Bellingham, WA

-• Make a small basket using ponderosa pine needles.
+• Making a small basket using ponderosa pine needles.

-• Discuss how to harvest cattail for basket making
+• Discussion of how to harvest cattail for basket making.

 View Event →